JaksonJose/Python-Training/README.md

-# Python-Training
+# Python-Training Excercises

-Fist of all, that is my first repository.
-So,I just learned how a plenty of thing works.

-My system is a improviment of an Python excercise.
-The exercises purpose is to build a program that register names and ages in a external text file.
-I increased the function of create and delete file.
+This system is an exercise scheme that intends to register inside an external text file the names and ages.
+This exercise aim is to write a program using modules and functions.

+### What I've learned with this exercise?

+I've learned how to write a code using module concepts.
-I learned how to create a program using modules and keep my coding more organized and clear.
-Other interesting things I learned was how to manipulate a external text file.
+I've learned how to structure the code in a clear, readable, and simple way.
+I've learned how to manipulate an external text file.